Smolyan: History

 According to archaeological evidence, the area around Smolyan was first settled in the 2nd-1st millennium BC.
 In the Middle Ages it acquired its name from the Slavic tribe, the Smolyani, who settled in the region in the 7th century.
 During the Middle Ages, it was ruled by the Part of the Byzantine and Bulgarian Empires.
-For a while during the 14th century it came under the control of the Bulgarian feudal lord Momchil, alongside the whole Rhodope mountains, before eventually being subjugated by the Ottoman Empire.
+For a while during the 14th century it came under the control of the Bulgarian feudal lord Momchil, alongside the whole Rhodope Mountains, before eventually being subjugated by the Ottoman Empire.
 During the Ottoman period the town was renamed to "Paşmaklı".
 It remained under Ottoman rule for five centuries, a township of the Ottoman Sanjak of Gümülcine in the Adrianople Vilayet between 1867 and 1912.
 It remained a Muslim-majority town with a large Christian minority until 1912.

-The area was liberated by the 21st Sredna Gora Regiment led by Vladimir Serafimov in 1912, during the First Balkan War.
+The area was captured by the 21st Sredna Gora Regiment led by Vladimir Serafimov in 1912, during the First Balkan War.
 However, the town retained its Ottoman-era name "Paşmaklı" until 1934, when it was changed to "Smolyan" by official decree.
 The modern town of Smolyan was formed by the merger of three existing villages — Ustovo, Raykovo and Ezerovo — in 1960.